TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.33.md

 ---

-[ saying], Behold, we go up to Jerusalem; and the Son of man shall be delivered unto the chief priests and the scribes; and they shall condemn him to death, and shall deliver him unto the Gentiles:
+"Behold, we are going up to Jerusalem.
+The Son of Man will be delivered to the chief priests and the scribes.
+They will condemn him to death, and will deliver him to the Gentiles.